 - The Children’s Guardian files their report

-- Whether the Local Authority has proved on balance that the child is suffering or is likely to suffer significant harm
+- Whether the Local Authority has proved on a balance or probability that the child is suffering or is likely to suffer significant harm

-- If so, whether it is in the best interests of he child to be placed in the care of the Local Authority, or to be returned to the care of the parents or other family members.
+- If so, whether it is in the best interests of the child to be placed in the care of the Local Authority, or to be returned to the care of the parents or other family members.

-The Court has a wide discretion to make any Order in children proceedings, which would including make a Care order, a Supervision Order, a Residence Order or in fact Order at all.
-It is a fundamental principle of the Children Act that an Order will only be made if the child will actually benefit as a result.
+The Court has a wide discretion to make any Order in children proceedings, which would include making a Care Order, a Supervision Order, a Child Arrangements Order, a Special Guardianship Order or no Order at all.
+An Order will only be made if the child will actually benefit as a result.

-In emergency circumstances, the Local Authority can ask the Court for an Emergency Protection Order, which will allow them to take the child to a place of safety.
-Such an Order can only last for 8 days but can be renewed on further application to the Court.
-During those 8 days, a Child Protection Conference will normally be held and the procedure outlined above will then be followed through.
+In emergency situations the Local Authority can ask the court for an Emergency Protection Order, which will allow them to take a child to a place of safety.
+Such an Order can only last for 8 days, but can be renewed on further application to the court.
+During those 8 days, a Child Protection Conference will normally be held and the procedure above followed through.

 Additionally the Police have powers to protect children which when used enable a child to be placed in foster care for up to 72 hours.
 The Local Authority would then apply to court for an order following the process above.